Position

 DSH Cap Calculation Should Include Medicaid Shortfalls from Dual-Eligible Patients

-The CAA changed the methodology for calculating the hospital-specific DSH limit to include only costs and payments associated with Medicaid-eligible individuals where Medicaid is the primary payer.
-Therefore, effective October 1, 2021 (i.e., Medicaid rate year 2021, which will be audited in 2024), the DSH cap calculation excludes Medicaid shortfalls from services provided to Medicaid-eligible beneficiaries who are dually eligible for Medicare or other coverage.
+The Federal government freezes the amount of DSH funding that individual hospitals can receive at their “DSH cap”—the amount of their losses from treating Medicaid patients and the uninsured.
+The CAA, 2021 changed the methodology for calculating the hospital-specific DSH limit to include only costs and payments associated with Medicaid-eligible individuals where Medicaid is the primary payer.
+The calculation therefore excludes Medicaid shortfalls from services provided to Medicaid-eligible beneficiaries who are dually eligible for Medicare or other coverage.
+The policy, effective spring 2024, will reduce New York hospitals’ Medicaid DSH caps by an estimated 25% retroactive to October 1, 2021.

-Congress should amend the CAA, Division CC, Section 203, to allow hospitals to include in their DSH cap calculation Medicaid shortfalls from Medicare dual-eligible patients and individuals dually covered by an “applicable plan” (i.e., liability insurance, no fault insurance, or workers’ compensation laws or plans).
+Congress should amend the CAA, Division CC, Section 203, to allow hospitals to include in their DSH cap calculation Medicaid shortfalls from Medicare dual-eligible patients and individuals dually covered by an “applicable plan” (i.e., liability insurance, no-fault insurance, or workers’ compensation laws or plans).

-GNYHA strongly urges Congress to 1) further delay the Medicaid DSH cuts for at least two years, and 2) allow hospitals to include in their DSH cap calculation Medicaid shortfalls from Medicare dual-eligible patients and individuals dually covered by an “applicable plan.”
+GNYHA Position: GNYHA strongly urges Congress to 1) further delay the Medicaid DSH cuts for at least two years, and 2) allow hospitals to include in their DSH cap calculation Medicaid shortfalls from Medicare dual-eligible patients and individuals dually covered by an “applicable plan.”

 Position Attachments